Orthogonal Projections on Hyperplanes Intertwined With Unitaries: Algorithm

-This opens the way to determining the dimension of the Hilbert space under consideration from the joint probabilities of the measurement results, which can be estimated from repeated runs of the experiment.
+This opens the way to determining the dimension of the underlying Hilbert space from the joint probabilities of the measurement results, which can be estimated from repeated runs of the experiment.
+Clearly, the reliability of the resulting dimension witness depends on the device being a POVM and consisting of two projections, one of them one-di\-men\-sio\-nal.

 In practice, we observe the sequence of partial sums $S_N(U) := \sum_{n=0}^{N-1}||(PU)^nz||^2$ that tends to $d$ at least geometrically as $r^{2N}/(1-r^2)$ with $N \to \infty$, where $r$ is lower bounded by the spectral radius of $PU|_{W^\bot \cap\, \Theta}$, see Theorem \ref{thmConv}.
 If an eigenspace of $U$ intersects $\Theta$ non-trivially or it is very close to $\Theta$, then, respectively, $S_N(U)$ does not converge to $d$ or the convergence is very slow as $\rho(PU|_{W^\bot \cap\, \Theta})$ is very close to one.
 As a way to circumvent this problem we propose to consider several different unitaries simultaneously, see \hyperref[app]{Appendix}.
 Let us also point out that the sequence of ceilings $\lceil S_N(U) \rceil$ of the partial sums converges to $d$ even faster than the original series, eventually hitting $d$ for some $N$.